Golf Insider is reader-supported. When you buy through links on our site, we may earn an affiliate commission learn more here

 Consistent Golf – The Journey From Beginner To Pro

 There are many other factors of inconsistency that you will face.
-Such as chip shots and putting, but the ability to consistently hit the ball up in the air and generally forwards is the biggest problem standing in front of you.
+Such as chip shots and putting, but the ability to consistently hit the ball up in the air and generally forward is the biggest problem standing in front of you.

-Consistent golf – Getting down to below 20 handicap
+Getting down to below 20 handicap

 In this step of your golfing journey, you can do it, just not every time.
 You can hit great drives, crisp iron shots, great chips and hole putts.
 However, you don’t have the consistency over 18 holes.